T&F AI logo Track & Field AI Track & Field AI

 Why it's different

-AI that actually understands shot put.
+AI that actually understands shot put

 Generic video tools look at "a person moving."
-We built a model specifically around shot put, the phases, the mechanics, and the coaching language real shot put coaches use.
+We built a model specifically around shot put. the phases, the mechanics, and the coaching language real shot put coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 • Event-specific phase detection

-• Priority-tagged coaching notes (critical/important/minor)
+• Priority-tagged coaching notes (critical / important / minor)

 • Cause-and-effect frame markers

-• Follow-up AI coach chat
+• Follow-up AI coach chat on every analysis

-Shot putter at the release, blocking left side, arm striking, Track & Field AI Shot Put · Sample note “You're releasing at 34°, ideal is closer to 38°.
+Shot Put · Sample analysis “You're releasing at 34°, ideal is closer to 38°.
 Your block is collapsing early, flattening the release.
 Work on keeping the left side firm.”

 [03]Common shot put mistakes

-The three errors the AI flags most often.
+The three errors the AI flags most often

 These are the technique patterns we see over and over again across shot put athletes.
 Each one has a specific look on video and a specific fix.